zcorpan/html-parser-book/manuscript/introduction.md

 <br>
 ```

 The `template` element is special because its contents are parsed into a separate `DocumentFragment` instead of being children of the element itself.
-This is discussed in more detail in the *Templates* section of *Tree construction*.
+This is discussed in more detail in the {% ref "parser", "Templates" %} section in {% ref "parser", "Chapter 2.
+The HTML parser" %}.

 ```html
 <template><img src="[[ src ]]" alt="[[ alt ]]"></template>